apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 }
 ```

-And generated the input UI will be:
+The generated input UI will be:

 ![Apify Actor input schema example](./images/input-schema-example.png)